oknozor/metadada/README.md

 The whole initialization took about 2h hour on my 64G RAM/12 cores desktop.
 Fortunately many things can still be improved and we expect to reduce it further.

-Also be aware that automatic update using the [MusicBrainz Live Data Feed](https://musicbrainz.org/doc/Live_Data_Feed) is not working yet.
-I should be there soon.

 ## Running locally

 ### Prerequisites